 Are there any special requirements for using 3D models, lights, and materials from Adobe Stock?

-3D model, light, and material assets in Adobe Stock are optimized for use in Project Felix in the MDL file format.
+3D model, light, and material assets in Adobe Stock are optimized for use in Adobe Dimension CC in the MDL file format.
 However, these assets can be used in several 3D apps subject to the following requirements: